 Today we’re going to attempt something that no Korean dish is truly complete without: Gochujang.
-This condiment is what really sets off dishes like bibimbap, ddukbokki and bulgogi, and although quite time-consuming to make it really is unique, plus it will score you serious points if you can pull it off!
+This condiment is what really sets off dishes like bibimbap, ddukbokki, and bulgogi.

-Gochujang is a red chili paste, also containing rice and soybeans, that is made through a fermentation process.
+Gochujang is a traditional Korean red chili paste, also containing rice and soybeans, that is made through a fermentation process.